m1nka/blog/_posts/2022-08-16-update-best-way-to-create-architectural-diagrams-for-oci-oracle-cloud-infrastructure.markdown

 After downloading the ZIP file, unzip the folder and you will find a `.drawio` file.
 You can use this `.drawio` file as a starting point to create you diagram.
 You will need to [download the draw.io app](https://www.diagrams.net/) or alternatively [head over to draw.io](https://app.diagrams.net/) to edit in your web browser.

-The reference architecture use some advanced draw.io tools [such as layers](https://www.diagrams.net/doc/layers).

 I have also created [a detailed article on how to use draw.io to create diagrams for Oracle Cloud Infrastructure](https://maximilian.tech/2020/11/27/draw-io-starter-template-for-oci-oracle-cloud-infrastructure/).
-You will  need to import an icon library into draw.io, so you have all Oracle Cloud Infrastructure icons available.
+That article outlines how to import an icon library into draw.io and how to use some advanced draw.io features [such as layers](https://www.diagrams.net/doc/layers).